Vista Social

 Image Source: Canva.com

-Just remember to modify the size and padding of the default placeholders.
-Make more room for details like your career objective, work-related achievements, and other proficiencies.
+Just remember to adjust the size and padding of the default placeholders.
+Create more room for details like your career objective, work-related achievements, plus any proficiencies that strengthen your application.
+Also, use the Canva editor to add text effects while placing charts and icons that help you personalize the template.

 7. Social media managing agent resume by BeamJobs